Ryzeson/Running-App/Documentation/project_summary.md

 `sudo certbot certonly --standalone`

 Tips / Notes / Debugging:
-* Becuase I am not using an elastic IP address, the A record in step 2 will need to be updated every time the EC2 instance is stopped and started again.
+* Because I am not using an elastic IP address, the A record in step 2 will need to be updated every time the EC2 instance is stopped and started again.
 * Make sure the port of the application is using 443 (https) and the inbound/outbound rules of the EC2 instance allow both IPV4 and IPV6 traffic to this port.
 * Make sure the node application's key and certificate path is configured to use the new location of the generated files in step 3.